mseminatore/TeslaJS/README.md

 # Warranty Disclaimer

-You may use this library with the understanding that doing so is AT YOUR OWN RISK.
+You may use this library with the understanding that doing so is **AT YOUR OWN RISK**.
 No warranty, express or implied, is made with regards to the fitness or safety of this code for any purpose.
-If you use this library to change settings on your car you understand that it is possible to inadvertently make changes that could lower the security of or potentially damage your vehicle through actions including but not limited to unlocking the vehicle, remotely starting the vehicle, opening the sunroof, opening the frunk or trunk, or affecting the charge level or battery health of your vehicle.
+If you use this library to change settings on your car you understand that it is possible to make changes that could inadvertently lower the security of, or potentially damage, your vehicle through actions including but not limited to:

+* unlocking the vehicle
+* remotely starting the vehicle
+* opening the sunroof
+* opening the frunk or trunk
+* affecting the battery charge level
+* impacting the battery health of your vehicle

+# Installation

+In order to use the library and/or samples you must first download and install **Node.js** from http://nodejs.org

+An installable module for 'npm' will be provided in the future.

 # Samples

 Several samples are provided in the Examples directory.
 These demonstrate some basic usage scenarios for the library.
-To use the samples:
+To use the samples first:

     cd Examples

 ## Login.js

 This sample demonstrates the basic login process which returns the Auth token required for other API calls.